What are wisdom teeth?

 Wisdom teeth, also known as “the third molars” are typically the last teeth to develop.
 The wisdom teeth are the upper and lower teeth responsible to grind food.
 They are located at the back of your mouth next to your second molars.
 Wisdom teeth will typically complete full development anywhere from 15-20 years of age.

 Why should I have my wisdom teeth removed?

 Wisdom teeth are the last to develop and most adults do not have enough room in their mouth for their wisdom teeth to become fully functional.
 The lack of room for wisdom teeth can result in long-term harm to your dental health.
-When wisdom teeth are impacted, they While wisdom teeth extraction is not cheap, it shouldn’t be ignored.
+When wisdom teeth are impacted, they become partially or fully trapped in your gums or jawbone.
+While wisdom teeth extraction is not cheap, it shouldn’t be ignored.
 Choosing to dismiss the early signs of impacted wisdom teeth may ultimately lead to a more expensive and complicated treatment in the future.
 Impacted wisdom teeth only get worse over time and may lead to infection, damage, gum disease, dental decay, cysts, crowding, and more!